 Policy + Advocacy

-Essential Access Health advocates to protect and expand access to quality sexual and reproductive health care for all.
+Essential Access Health advocates to protect and expand access to equitable and high quality sexual and reproductive health care for all.
 We believe that everyone should be able to get the essential services they need – with dignity and respect - regardless of where they live, who they love, where they are from, or their socio-economic, citizenship or health insurance status.

-2021 Public Policy Priorities
+2021 Public Policy Victories

-Expand + Protect Access to Comprehensive Family Planning Services
+Expand + Protect Access to Abortion Care

-California Voters Overwhelmingly Support Access to Birth Control
+Ensure Equitable Access to Birth Control